prakhartated24/Teen-Digital-Wellbeing-Analytics-Dashboard/README.md

 1. Open the `.pbix` file in Power BI Desktop.
 2. Review and refresh the model.
 3. Publish to DEV workspace.
-4. Deploy DEV -> STAGE -> PROD using deployment pipelines.
-5. Validate the Production report.
+4. Validate the Production report.
-6. Create or update the Power BI App from Production workspace.
+5. Create or update the Power BI App from Production workspace.

 ---